|life span|| |

 Because they are so rambunctious and so smart, making sure that a Somali's exercise needs are met is an important part of keeping her happy and motivated.
 Structured playtime is also an excellent bonding experience.

 "The most important thing for the cats is to keep them active," says Carol Margolis, DVM, DACT, of the Gold Coast Center for Veterinary Care on Long Island, NY.
 "People think they can just wave a wand around, but the real bonding part of owning a cat is doing the running around and being the prey toy.
 If you're not panting a little bit, you're not playing with them enough."

 The Somali can (and probably will) make a toy out of anything light enough to bat around.
 Ping-pong balls, pieces of paper, twist ties—it's all fair game.
 They are also excellent climbers, explorers, and snoopers.
 They are dexterous enough to figure out how to open cabinets and doors, and some have even been known to learn to turn on water faucets for a nice splash.

-As a recessive gene in the Abyssinian breed, long-haired Abys have been showing up for decades, if not longer.
-For a long time, the long-haired kittens were disavowed by Aby breeders, quickly shuttled off to be pets and never spoken of again.
+As a recessive gene in the Abyssinian breed, long-haired Abys have been showing up for decades, if not longer, according to the CFA.
+For a long time, the long-haired kittens were disavowed by Aby breeders, quickly shuttled off to be pets instead of show cats.

 How the long-haired gene was first introduced into the Abyssinian bloodline is a matter of much debate and speculation.
 Similarly, who first started breeding long-haired Abys is a matter largely lost to time.
-But what is not up for debate is that it was an American named Evelyn Mague who gave the Somali breed its name, and made the first strides at getting the cat recognized as a separate breed by cat fancier clubs; something that was achieved in 1979, when the Cat Fanciers Association recognized the breed for champion status.
+But what is not up for debate is that it was an American named Evelyn Mague who gave the Somali breed its name and made the first strides at getting the cat recognized as a separate breed by cat fancier clubs; something that was achieved in 1979, when the CFA recognized the breed for champion status.